erjiaxiao/erjiaxiao.github.io/source/_posts/Fast IO in Competitive Programming.md

 cin.tie(NULL);
 ```

-tie() is a method that simply guarantees the flushing of std::cout before std::cin accepts an input.
-This is useful for interactive console programs which require the console to be updated constantly but also slows down the program for large I/O. The NULL part just returns a NULL pointer.
+tie() is a function that simply ensures that `std::cout` is flushed before `std::cin` takes an input.
+This is useful for interactive console programs that require the console to be constantly updated, but it slows the program down for massive I/O.

-So your template for competitive programming could look like this:
+So your competitive programming template might look like this:

 ```cpp
 #include <bits/stdc++.h>